Yuanyang-Che/CSCI-201-FP/README.md

 # How to start

 Import the JdbcConnector as maven project

+Update
+> JdbcConnector/src/main/resources/application.properties

+with your username and password for your MySQL connection

 Execute FP.sql

-Either run the project in IDE or
+Either run the project in your IDE or
 through command
 > $ ./mvnw spring-boot:run

+---

 ## Use Curl to access database